BootsOnTheGround-3Caretakers/three-caretakers-v001/README.md

 ```

 ```
+var MatchedClusters = mongoose.model(
+  "MatchedClusters",
-var MatchedClusters= mongoose.model('MatchedClusters', new mongoose.Schema({
+  new mongoose.Schema({
     NeederEmail: String,
     ZipCodeCommon: String,
     Caretaker1Email: String,
     Caretaker2Email: String,
     Caretaker3Email: String,
+    Caretaker4Email: String,
+    Caretaker5Email: String,
+    Caretaker6Email: String,
+    Caretaker7Email: String,
+    Caretaker8Email: String,
+    Caretaker9Email: String,
+    Caretaker10Email: String,
     ExtraJSONstrings: String // This is a JSONstringify of an object with the 1Needer+3Caretakers.
     // No standard is set on this.
 Carefully check the object to see if it conforms
     // to what you expect.
 I suggest storing a "typekey" in the object so you
     // can tell your call to the v001 database API works.
-}))
+  })
+);
 ```

 # Old Notes